Join us as a Student Police Officer

 - Possess a full UK manual driving licence

-- Have resided in the UK for three consecutive years immediately prior to application
+- Have lived in the UK continuously for the last three years immediately prior to application

 - Be physically fit, meet the police recruitment medical standards and have a Body Mass Index (BMI) of between 18-30, although if your BMI falls outside of this range, this may not preclude you